Insights

 • Phone Calls – Refers to the number of calls a business receives, Google My Business breaks down this information into greater detail, such as days of the week and times of day.
 This information can be leveraged to understand when more effort might be needed to assist on phone calls, or where there is an opportunity to leverage a social media post.

-• Messaging – Google My Business has a messaging feature built in, and feature alone can be valuable to interact with clients.
+• Messaging – Google Business Profiles has a messaging feature built in, and the feature alone can be valuable to interact with clients.

 Tracking Mobile